Frequently Asked Questions

 Call 1-877-764-3863 between 9am and 5pm Eastern Time Monday through Friday to speak to a shareholder services representative about your account.
 You can also call this number 24 hours a day for current share price information and account balances.
 In addition, you can access your account information via this website - if you have not signed up already, you simply need to complete a brief registration process, after which we'll mail you your login information.
 Click here to get started.

 Yes.
 The Sound Mind Investing Funds are no-load mutual funds, so you do not pay a sales charge when you purchase shares.
-If you redeem your shares within 60 days of purchase, you will be charged a redemption fee of 2.00% unless you are a direct investor.
-See the current prospectus for more information.

 Those who invest $100 or more per month through the Automatic Investment Plan may open an account with NO minimum initial investment.
 You can open an account with the Sound Mind Investing Funds with a $500 minimum initial investment.